French destroyer Cassard (1931): World War II

 On 27 August, in anticipation of war with Nazi Germany, the French Navy planned to reorganize the Mediterranean Squadron into the FHM of three squadrons.
 When France declared war on 3 September, the reorganization was ordered and the 3rd Light Squadron, which included the 5th and 9th Scout Divisions with all of the Vauquelin-class ships, was assigned to the 3rd Squadron which was transferred to Oran, French Algeria, on 3 September.
 The 9th Scout Division with Cassard, Kersaint and Maillé Brézé was assigned to escort duties until April 1940, although the former ship was detached (12 November–21 January 1940) to Force X in the Atlantic which was tasked to search for German commerce raiders and blockade runners.
 Afterwards Cassard rejoined her scout division which had returned to Toulon during her deployment.
 She was transferred to the 5th Scout Division in early June.
 Anticipating a declaration of war by the Italians, the Mediterranean Fleet planned to bombard installations on the Italian coast.
 After they declared war on 10 June, Cassard and the rest of the 5th Scout Division were among the ships ordered to attack targets in Vado Ligure on 14 June.
 The destroyer was tasked to bombard factories in the town.
 Two Italian MAS boats on patrol attempted to attack the French ships, but only one was able to launch a torpedo before they were driven off with light damage by the French defensive fire.
 Damage assessments afterward revealed that little damage had been inflicted despite expending over 1,600 rounds of all calibers.

 After the French surrender on 22 June, the Royal Navy attacked the ships in Mers-el-Kébir, French Algeria, on 3 July to prevent them from being turned over to the Germans.
 To avoid an attack on the ships based nearby in Oran, they steamed for Toulon and Cassard was one of the ships that rendezvoused with them en route and escorted them to Toulon.
 The Vichy French reformed the FHM on 25 September after it negotiated rules limiting the force's activities and numbers with the Italian and German Armistice Commissions.
 Cassard was the only ship of her class assigned to it and was one of its escorts when they made a training sortie into the Western Mediterranean on 16–18 October.
-After the Allies invaded French Lebanon and Syria in June 1941, Cassard, Tartu and the heavy cruiser Foch transported a battalion of infantry from Algiers, French Algeria, to Marseilles that was intended to reinforce the Levant between 30 June and 1 July.
+After the Allies invaded French Lebanon and Syria in June 1941, Cassard, Tartu and the heavy cruiser Foch transported a battalion of infantry from Algiers, French Algeria, to Marseille that was intended to reinforce the Levant between 30 June and 1 July.
 When the Germans attempted to capture the French ships in Toulon on 27 November 1942, the ship was scuttled by her crew.
 The Germans made an effort to salvage her in late 1943, but gave up the attempt.
 Cassard's wreck was damaged by an Allied bomb on 7 March 1944 and it was eventually demolished in place during 1950.